Medical and Dental Student Teaching

 Clinical Gross Anatomy

-The Clinical Gross Anatomy course is divided into three blocks each with a series of anatomical lectures, dissection laboratories, and non-dissection small group exercises.
+The Clinical Gross Anatomy course is divided into three blocks each with a series of anatomical lectures, dissection laboratories, and clinical correlation small group exercises.
 Each block ends with a written and practical examination.
 The first block introduces the basic principles of Gross Anatomy using the upper limb, back, and lower limb as a paradigm.
-The second block focuses entirely on the head and neck.
-The thorax, abdomen, and pelvis will be studied during the third block.
+The second block focuses on the thorax, abdomen, and pelvis.
+The head & neck will be studied during the third block.

 The goal of Clinical Gross Anatomy is for student physicians to acquire the knowledge and language of Anatomy necessary to practice medicine and facilitate discussion of problems and medical findings among colleagues.
 Anatomy is taught using different methods that emphasize concepts, not memorization, as well as an appreciation of the association between structure and function.
 Students learn Anatomy through dissection, discussion of clinical cases, palpation, and examination of prosected materials, radiographs, and cross-sectional images.
 Clinicians are involved both in and out of the dissection laboratory and reinforce Anatomy through Radiology, Surgery, and Clinical Procedures.

 College of Dental Medicine Faculty

 International Collaboration and Exchange Program – Cultural Competency and Diversity